Princess Diana’s Personal Hairdresser Reveals Royal Hair Secrets

 — Harper's Bazaar UK (@BazaarUK) September 3, 2017

-Sadly, Princess Diana would never some very special future royal hairstyles.
+Sadly, Princess Diana would never see some very special future royal hairstyles.
 In the Town and Country interview, Dalton weighed in on the wedding of the daughter-in-law that Diana never met.
-Meghan Markle wed Diana’s son Prince Harry and wore a special heirloom from the queen’s vault: Queen Mary’s Diamond Bandeau Tiara.
+Meghan Markle wed Diana’s son, Prince Harry, and wore a special heirloom from the queen’s vault: Queen Mary’s Diamond Bandeau Tiara.
 Dalton revealed that it is a balancing act to incorporate such a coveted piece into a royal hairstyle.

 4 Ways Meghan Markle's Wedding Hair and Makeup Is Totally Different From Princess Diana and Kate's https://t.co/jaULa8OS8L pic.twitter.com/OS9WNBDGsu